StatCan/egp-crn/docs/field_mapping_yaml_specifications.md

 ### Explanation
 The possibility of splitting records would create duplicate indexes.
 This would raise an error once the function chain finishes because the target field is now a different-sized pandas series than the source field.

+## split_record
+Limitation: must only apply to a tabular dataset.

+### Explanation
+pandas.explode is used to split nested field values but geopandas.explode will only work on geometry.

+## split_record
+Limitation: must have a 1:1 relationship with linked tables.

+### Explanation
+This ensures accurate linkage recovery after the records are split since the linkages are now complexified from a many-to-one to many-to-many relationship.
+This should not be an issue since the use of split_record implies that the target dataset is being generated from scratch anyways.